gardener-attic/component-spec/doc/proposal/01-introduction.md

 For the three components in our example software product, one *Component Descriptor* exists for every component version, e.g. three *Component Descriptor* for the three versions of the frontend, six for the six versions of the backend etc.

-Not all component version combinations of frontend, backend and monitoring result are compatible and build a product version.
+Not all component version combinations of frontend, backend and monitoring are compatible and build a valid product version.
-In order to define reasonable version combinations for our software product we could use another feature of the *Component Descriptor*, which allows the definition of dependencies to other component versions.
+In order to define reasonable version combinations for our software product, we could use another feature of the *Component Descriptor*, which allows the definition of dependencies to other component versions.

 For our example we could introduce a component for the overall product.
 A particular version of this product component